-The demand for IT resources is at an all-time high, which means the demand for data center space is as well.
+The need for IT resources is at an all-time high, which means the demand for data center space is as well.
 This trend isn’t going anywhere and it’s time for the data center to adapt for the need of space.

 Adding floor space is never as easy as it seems and can usually take a while to break even.
 A trending solution to this, however, is to make each square foot of the data center yield more power, thus leading to more computing power.